 People use energy drinks because these drinks claim to improve energy, help with weight loss, increase endurance, and improve concentration.
 The main ingredient in energy drinks is caffeine.
 They also may contain extract from the guarana plant (which is similar to caffeine), the amino acid taurine, carbohydrate in the form of sugar, and vitamins.

-Examples of energy drinks include Red Bull, Rockstar, and Java Monster.
+Examples of energy drinks include Monster, Red Bull, and Rockstar.

 People use sports drinks to replace water (rehydrate) and electrolytes lost through sweating after activity.
 Electrolytes are minerals, such as potassium, calcium, sodium, and magnesium, that keep the body's balance of fluids at the proper level.
 You may lose electrolytes when you sweat.